 After Peace Corps Shannon traveled through the empty quarter of Saudi Arabia on a trip of a lifetime with her dad.
 Shortly thereafter she met her future spouse and together they moved to Leipzig, Germany.
 While in Leipzig, Shannon received a fellowship in sculpture at Burg Gebichenstein University of Art and Design in Halle, Germany.
 Afterwards, she taught Art and English at Thuringea International School, Weimar.
 Her German improved dramatically and her sewing did too.

-Today Shannon and her husband Sebastian, make their home in Allendale, Michigan.
-They live with their three children, two cats, one fish, and a dog.
+In the summer of 2018, Shannon and her family moved to Leipzig, Germany.
+They live with their three children, two cats, and a dog.
 Balancing work and family is a constant dance made easier through the understanding and encouragement of her incredible family.